 The job market is excellent for the paramedic.
-Most of the graduates have obtained employment within a six month time period after graduation.
+Most of the graduates have obtained employment within a six-month time after graduation.
 EMS agencies in Northwest Arkansas continue to hire paramedics from out of state because we cannot graduate enough students to keep up with the ever- increasing demand.
 Physical skills required for a paramedic include the same skills necessary to become an EMT according to the federal government standards.
-You may obtain a copy from the Administrative Assistant in the Center for Health Professions.
+You may obtain a copy from the EMS Administration in the Center for Health Professions.